pyg-team/pytorch_geometric/docs/source/notes/installation.rst

     $ python setup.py install  # Check for CUDA compilation or link error.
     $ python setup.py test  # Verify installation by running test suite.

+In case the error messages are not very meaningful to you, please create an `issue <https://github.com/rusty1s/pytorch_geometric/issues>`_.
+Beforehand, please check that the `official extension example <https://github.com/pytorch/extension-cpp>`_ runs on your machine.

 C++/CUDA extensions on macOS
 ----------------------------